 Instead, you can create an administrator account for anyone who needs access to your MBS Console.
 To do that, click the Users tab and find the Administrators section.
 When creating a new administrator, you should enter the email address and set a password.
 The email address of each administrator should be unique across all Managed Backup Services database.

-As you can see, you can give an administrator permissions to control any aspect of your Managed Backup Web console.
+As you can see, you can give administrator permissions to control any aspect of your Managed Backup Web console.
 An administrator also can be limited to working with one or several companies.
-We recommend to give the minimum appropriate set of permissions to your administrative accounts.
+We recommend giving the minimum appropriate set of permissions to your administrative accounts.